squashtest-shadow/squashtest-tm/integration-tests/README.md

 * default : `h2.windows` and `h2.unix`

+* `verbose` : use this when you want Hibernate to vomit SQL.
+Most of the time it's useless and slows up the process

 * `h2.windows` : performs integration tests against _h2_ database configured for a windows environment.
 This profile is automatically activated on windows environments